 More than two thirds of the unplanned downtime of reciprocating compressors can be attributed to issues with the wearing components in a cylinder.
 Early identification of these issues combined with a reliable quantification of the level risk and impact on production and/or power consumption allows for proactive scheduling of maintenance.
-This may mean stretching out the runtime despite rising discharge temperatures in order to align the work with a prescheduled maintenance interval or changing out components earlier to avoid future unscheduled downtime.
+This may mean stretching out the runtime despite rising discharge temperatures in order to align the work with a prescheduled maintenance interval or changing out components earlier to avoid future unscheduled downtime oil field assets.

 “Blowby” is a term used by Detechtion Technologies to quantify inefficiencies in the compression process.
 Blowby is an indication of the health and efficiency of the valves and piston rings inside every cylinder.
 In short, it is a measure of the number of molecules of gas that are being re-circulated and recompressed within a cylinder.
 As more gas is re-circulated and recompressed, the temperature rise across the cylinder increases, more horsepower is required and the cylinder’s capacity to compress gas decreases.